litebird/litebird_sim/docs/source/mapmaking.rst

 using MPI, you should call both functions on *all* the MPI processes, and the number of processes should be the same between the two calls.

+In addition, the function :func:`.make_destriped_map` can accept in input a custom set of baselines.
+Provided that these have the correct dimensions, the destriper will skip the CG iterations and proceed directly to the map-making step.

 How the N_obs matrix is stored
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~